Kowake03/HelloWorld1/README.md

 If you are looking for a t-shirt, you can send Pull Requests to this repository

 # HelloWorld-Hacktoberfest
-Say Hello to the world in whatever language you like
+Say Hello to the world in whatever language you like!

 # What is Hacktoberfest?